gmag11/FSBrowserNG/README.md

 Same features as my FSBrowser sketch but built around AsyncWebServer library and implemented as a library itself.
 See *.ino file for usage example

-# Species5618 plans
-* 3 or more specials folders , with callback to toplevel ino code support, to allow main code to send and recieve data from web without editing library
-	* json , get and put JSON data back to main code
-	* rest , get and put plain text data to main code
-	* post , form post handlers

 * Add Config capability reuse JSON capability to store generic config items in JSON files on SPIFFS
 * 2FA login, plan to include a google auithenticator libary so one time password can be used, this feature May be added back into orginal project
 * send email on config change or login
 * send SMS via textlocal or nexmo,
 	* may try and support tokenised URL
 	* may try and support SSL URLs

 ## Introduction
 I wanted to add a standard environment for all my ESP8266 based projects to be able to configure them via web browser to avoid code editing when I need to change some settings like SSID, password, etc.